KILTprotocol/docs/docs/participate/treasury-proposal.md

 * Period: intended date of delivery if applicable
 * Contact: email or social handle (please specify social network)
 * Engage
-* Share your proposal in our channels to generate support from community and showcase your project (Discord, Telegram, Element, Twitter).
+* Share your proposal in our channels to generate support from community and showcase your project (Discord, Telegram, Element, Twitter)

 Click [here](https://www.kilt.io/treasury/overview/) to get an overview about Treasury.
 Or click [here](https://www.kilt.io/treasury/content-creation/) to see the guidelines for content creation.